atowarek/beLocal-finalproject/README.md

 ### Run Your Development Servers

-- Run yarn start in project directory to start both the Express server on port 5000 and client server in development mode with hot reloading in port 3000.
+- Run `yarn dev` in project directory to start both the Express server on port 5000 and client server in development mode with hot reloading in port 3000.
 - Client is configured so all API calls will be proxied to port 5000 for a smoother development experience.
-Yay!
-- You can test your client app in http://localhost:3000
+- You can test your client app in `http://localhost:3000`
-- You can test your API in http://localhost:5000/api
+- You can test your API in `http://localhost:5000/api`

 ## Notes